Reinliu/Simi-SFX/README.md

-# Simi-Foley
+# Simi-SFX
-A similarity-conditioned DDSP model for controllable Foley sound effects synthesis
+A similarity-conditioned DDSP model for controllable sound effects synthesis